How To Become An Insurance Agent In Oklahoma

 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.

-Each exam is split into two portions: General Knowledge and State Specific.
 The minimum score to pass is 70% correct answers.

 Check out our Insurance Exam Guide.
 It’s extremely in-depth, and will hopefully help you pass the first time.